 Regulatory Agency Issues

-During 2022, the El Sobrante Landfill was regularly inspected by regulatory agencies, which include the LEA, CalRecycle, the SARWQCB, and the SCAQMD.
-No NOVs issued for 2022.
+During 2023, the ESL was regularly inspected by regulatory agencies, which include the LEA, CalRecycle, the SARWQCB, and the SCAQMD.
+In 2023, El Sobrante Landfill received five NOVs from the SCAQMD and one NOV from the LEA.